Joy Division Logo

 What is the Joy Division logo?

-What is the cover of Unknown Pleasures?
+What is the Unknown Pleasures album cover?

-Who designed Joy Division album?
+Who designed the Joy Division album?